svandragt/lamb/readme.md

 # Site Configuration (optional)

-Place a `config.ini` file in the project root with the following contents and update any of the following lines after uncommenting them:
+Add a `src/config.ini` file with the following contents and update any of the following lines after uncommenting them:

 ```ini